Keyri-Co/passkey-manager/readme.md

 #### Methods

 - **load(): Promise<void>**
-  - Initializes the PassKeys instance.
   - Returns a promise that resolves when the manager is loaded.

-### PassKeys
+### manager

 #### Methods

 - **register(userId: string, userName: string, userDisplayName: string, rpName: string): Promise<{ id: string; payload: string }>**
   - Creates a Passkey for your site on the user's device
-  - Returns a promise with the registration ID and the Base64 encoded encrypted results.
+  - Returns a promise with the passkey ID and the Base64 encoded encrypted results.

 - **authenticate(autoFill?: boolean): Promise<{ id: string; payload: string }>**
-  - Initiates WebAuthn authentication and returns the encrypted results.
+  - Initiates Passkey authentication.
-  - Returns a promise with the authentication ID and the Base64 encoded encrypted results.
+  - Returns a promise with the passkey ID and the Base64 encoded encrypted results.

 - **autoFill(): Promise<boolean>**
   - Performs an auto-fill operation based on WebAuthn.